 Photovoltaics and Optoelectronics from 2D Semiconductors

 Two-dimensional (2-D) materials research done in the Escarra lab is a multidisciplinary effort to create large scale technologies from atomically flat materials.
-Since the discovery of graphene in 2004, 2-D materials have experienced a boom in research and development that has led to the discovery of a many new 2-D materials and characteristics1,2.
-These two-dimensional materials are stable, flexible, strong, and possess a wealth of qualities that could enable electronics to be made smaller and better than previously thought possible.
+Since the renewed interest in the properties of graphene in 2004, 2-D materials have experienced a boom in research and development that has led to the discovery of a many new 2-D materials and characteristics.
+These two dimensional materials are stable, flexible, strong, and possess a wealth of qualities that could enable electronics to be made smaller and better than previously thought possible.
 For example, graphene can conduct electrons with great efficiency and has unparalleled strength.
-Molybdenum disulfide is a 2-dimensionsal direct-gap semiconductor that can be used to fabricate detectors, light emitters, and solar cells3.
+Monolayer molybdenum disulfide is a 2-dimensionsal direct-bandgap semiconductor that can be used to fabricate photodetectors, light emitters, and solar cells.
 These materials have already shown great promise, and many more remain to be discovered; the race is on to synthesize these materials with high quality and large quantity.

-The Escarra lab particularly focuses on the synthesis of 2-dimensional semiconductors and their development into optoelectronic technologies.
-We synthesize MoS2 and other 2D materials using chemical vapor deposition (CVD) which is well-suited for large-area (cm-scale) growth with good thickness control in the few-layer range.
+The Escarra lab particularly focuses on the synthesis of 2-dimensional semiconductors and their development into optoelectronic and photovoltaic technologies.
+We synthesize MoS2 and other 2-D materials using chemical vapor deposition (CVD) which is well-suited for large-area (cm-scale) growth with good thickness control in the few-layer range.
 Grown monolayer MoS2 and WS2 possess direct bandgaps leading to a strong light matter interaction in the visible light spectrum and more efficient light absorption per thickness than conventional semiconductors, making them leading candidates for 2-D optoelectronic and photovoltaic devices.
 They are particularly beneficial for space photovoltaics applications where high specific power is needed.
 Solar cells made using 2-D semiconductors require less material, ultimately reducing the required payload for space launch.
 As these materials are made, they are tested for quality using a suite of experimental techniques and ultimately developed into devices such as light emitters, detectors, and photovoltaics.
 Additionally, designs for space deployment of these technologies are explored and developed.